 - Studying urban research within the setting of Glasgow allows for direct engagement with many of the most pressing urban problems of our time and with the types of solutions being developed to combat these.

-- Our programme is recognized by the Scottish Graduate School which oversees the allocation of ESRC studentships.
+- This programme is recognised by the Scottish Graduate School which oversees the allocation of ESRC studentships.

 - Our staff are engaged in internationally acclaimed research and evaluation related to key urban policy initiatives across Scotland and beyond.

-- By the end of the programme our successful students will be equipped with a secure grounding in social science research theory; will have developed transferable skills in qualitative and quantitative research methods; will have demonstrated a grounded knowledge and understanding of specialist areas of urban studies; and will have met fully the research training requirements of the UK Economic and Social Research Council and the Social Sciences Graduate School for doctoral students.
+- By the end of the programme you will be equipped with a secure grounding in social science research theory, will have developed transferable skills in qualitative and quantitative research methods, and will have demonstrated a grounded knowledge and understanding of specialist areas of urban studies.

 Information for international students